 Let's take a look at three recent studies showing our products in action.

-Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. Mol Neurodegener, 2020)
+1. Identification of novel cerebrospinal fluid biomarker candidates for dementia with Lewy bodies: a proteomic approach (van Steenoven et al. 2020)

 Lewy body dementia (LBD) is associated with cognitive decline, parkinsonian symptoms, cognitive irregularities, and REM sleep behavior disorder.

-The diagnosis of LBD is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
-This is why there is a need of new and accurate biomarkers to identify and categorize patients with the disease.
+LBD diagnosis is often achievable upon post-mortem examination due to the overlap in symptoms with other disorders.
+This is why there is a need for new and accurate biomarkers to identify and categorize patients with the disease.

-In this work the authors used mass spectrometry (to identifiy) and ELISA (to validate) six promising biomarkers in the cerebral spinal fluid of LBD patients.
-The results suggest these candidate biomarkers show promise to improve diagnostic accuracy in living patients, particularly when used as a panel.
+In this work, the authors used mass spectrometry (to identify) and ELISA (to validate) six promising biomarkers in the cerebral spinal fluid of LBD patients.
+The results suggest these candidate biomarkers promise to improve diagnostic accuracy in living patients, particularly when used as a panel.

-Sideroflexin 3 is a Mitochondrial Protein Enriched in Neurons (Rivell et al Neuromolecular Med, 2019)
+2. Sideroflexin 3 is a mitochondrial protein enriched in neurons (Rivell et al., 2019)

-Sfx3n is highly expressed in the brain and thought to be involved in the neurodegenerative process of Parkinson´s Disease.
+Sfx3n is highly expressed in the brain and thought to be involved in Parkinson´s disease's neurodegenerative process.

 In this study, the authors took a detailed look into the spatiotemporal brain localization of Sfx3n in the rat.
-They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth suggesting that Sf3x3 is important for neurite outgrowth and synapse formation.
+They found a sharp mitochondrial increase in Sfx3n in the rat brain after birth, suggesting that Sf3x3 is necessary for neurite outgrowth and synapse formation.

-This finding provides a translatable baseline for the investigation of presumed alterations in Sfx3n toward clarifying the pathogenesis of human neurological and neurodegenerative conditions.
+This finding provides a translatable baseline for investigating presumed alterations in Sfx3n toward clarifying the pathogenesis of human neurological and neurodegenerative conditions.

-Cellular and molecular properties of neural progenitors in the developing mammalian hypothalamus (Zhou et al. Nat Commun, 2020; 11:4063)
+3. Cellular and molecular properties of neural progenitors in the developing mammalian hypothalamus (Zhou et al. 2020)

 In this study, the authors used single-cell RNA sequencing to unravel distinct transcriptional regulation circuits governing the development of distinct cell nuclei within the hypothalamus.

 The authors identified several novels and specific markers for hypothalamic precursor cells and increased knowledge of the cellular and molecular mechanisms that underpin the development of the non-laminated mammalian hypothalamus.
-Another important point relates to the strong developmental conservation of nuclear structures in the hypothalamus and marker gene conservation between mouse and human
+Another important point relates to the strong developmental conservation of nuclear structures in the hypothalamus and marker gene conservation between mice and humans.

-- This study used our polyclonal rabbit anti-human TTYH1 antibody (HPA023617)
+This study used our polyclonal rabbit anti-human TTYH1 antibody (HPA023617) in immunofluorescence.